Risk factors for neuralgia

 - Risk Factors

-Neuralgia is a broad term used to describe any kind of pain or discomfort that results from nerve compression.
-This term is commonly used in reference to a pinched nerve near the spine that is causing chronic neck or back pain.
+Neuralgia is a broad term used to describe any kind of pain or discomfort that results from nerve compression or dysfunction.
+This term is often used in reference to a pinched nerve near the spine that is causing chronic neck or back pain.

-While there are many factors that can cause neuralgia, the most common cause of this condition is simply the natural aging process of the spine.
-Even though the natural aging process of the spine is unavoidable, there are certain lifestyle changes that can lower your risk of developing a spine condition that causes nerve pain.
+While there are many factors that can cause spinal neuralgia, the most common cause of this condition is simply the natural aging process of the spine.
+Even though getting older is unavoidable, there are certain lifestyle changes that can lower your risk of developing a spine condition that causes nerve pain.
 Understanding these simple changes can help you avoid or postpone the development of nerve pain in your neck or back.

 Common risk factors for neuralgia (nerve pain)

 The most common cause of neuralgia in adults is a degenerative spine condition.
-A degenerative condition is one that has occurred over time as the spine naturally undergoes some wear and tear, usually caused by weight gain and/or repetitive motion.
+A degenerative condition is one that has occurred over time as the spine naturally begins to deteriorate as a result of natural loss of water content combined with the strain of everyday movement.

-As the joints and discs of the spine wear down, they can develop a spine condition, such as herniated disc or facet disease, which causes them to move out of alignment of the spine and press against a nerve along the spinal cord.
+As the joints and discs of the spine wear down, they can develop a spine condition such as herniated disc or facet disease, which causes them to move out of alignment of the spine and potentially compress the spinal cord or an exiting nerve root.

 While the natural aging process of the spine is often the cause of nerve pain, there are several controllable factors that can increase your risk of developing a degenerative spine condition, such as: